Canucks Sign Seven Players to Two-Way Contracts

 - Canucks Sign Seven Players to Two-Way Contracts - Abbotsford Canucks

-- Minnesota Wild Signs Forward Dominic Turgeon to a One-Year, Two-Way Contract - Iowa Wild

-- Minnesota Wild Signs Defenseman Jon Lizotte to a One-Year, Two-Way Contract - Iowa Wild
+- Minnesota Wild Signs Defenseman Kevin Czuczman to a One-Year, Two-Way Contract - Iowa Wild

-- Columbus Blue Jackets Sign Forward Tyler Sikura to One-Year, Two-Way NHL/AHL Contract for 2021-22 Season - Cleveland Monsters

-- Columbus Blue Jackets Sign Defenseman Gavin Bayreuther to Two-Year Contract Through 2022-23 - Cleveland Monsters
+- Texas Stars Sign Jeremy Gregoire to AHL Deal - Texas Stars

-- Iowa Signs Forward Bryce Misley to AHL Contract - Iowa Wild
+- Bears Sign Forward Yanick Turcotte to AHL Contract - Hershey Bears

-- Former WBS Coach Mike Sullivan to Guide USA Olympic Team - Wilkes-Barre/Scranton Penguins

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.